Starbucks PESTEL/PESTLE Analysis & Recommendations

 3. Rising availability of specialty coffee machines for home use (threat)

-This component of the PESTEL/PESTLE analysis model identifies the effects of ecological or environmental conditions and trends on the coffeehouse business.
-Starbucks faces the following ecological/environmental external factors in its remote or macro-environment:
+This component of the PESTEL analysis identifies the effects of ecological or environmental conditions and trends on the coffeehouse business.
+Starbucks faces the following ecological/environmental factors in its macro-environment:

 1. Increasing availability and adoption of sustainable processes in businesses (opportunity)